 We call these 'signals', which leads to the suspicion that the ex-partner, to whom you undoubtedly pay (too) much partner maintenance, has a new partner and is living with him without informing you.
 But is that really so?

-The following simple tips will help you with what you need to do and know to demonstrate the ex's cohabitation with the new relationship.
+The following simple tips for a cohabitation investigation and help with what you need to do and know to prove the ex's cohabitation with the new relationship.

 Tip 1.
 First ask yourself whether you actually live together.

 Of course it may be that people in your environment report this, that even the children indicate this or that it is simply online.
 Don't just go along with this.
 It may be that the ex-partner has a new relationship but that they are not yet living together as such.